fjp/fjp.github.io/collections/_design-patterns/state-pattern.md

 - NoQuarterState - The start state where the user hasn't inserted a quarter.
 - HasQuarter - After inserting a quarter, we transition to this state.
 - SoldState - This state is reached ff a the user inserted a quarter and truns the crank.
-- SoldOut - If all gumballs are sold or the machine hasn't been filled, the machine transitions to this state
+- SoldOut - If all gumballs are sold or the machine hasn't been filled, the machine transitions to this state.

 First, we’re going to define a `State` interface that contains a method for every action in the Gumball Machine.